paandahl/react-native-filesystem/README.md

 # react-native-filesystem [![npm version](https://img.shields.io/npm/v/react-native-filesystem.svg?style=flat)](https://www.npmjs.com/package/react-native-filesystem)
 Simple file system access on iOS &amp; Android.

+> WARNING: Because of time constraints, I am currently unable to maintain this project.
+Huy has created a fork, and added support for React Native Windows: https://github.com/hnq90/react-native-filesystem

 All interaction is promise-based, and all content is written and read as UTF-8.